lochad/term-project/README.md

 8. the program will return the closest ghost town to you.

 # Challenges and stretch goals
 I have never made a c++ project before, so that took a lot longer than I wanted it to.
 I did learn lots of valuable lessons like what cmake files actually are and what they look at.
 Having previous homeworks was extremely useful for this.
+I kept a lot of it the same as the homework, but getting it to work took a while because I had to dissect where the files were being referenced in the cmake files.

 Another challenge was understand a KD tree.
 It was hard since we have had lectures for all the other data structures, but I watched many, many videos and interactive KD tree constructions, and I feel like I understand KD trees really well.